HOW TO PICK A SCHOOL

 2. DON’T PAY ATTENTION TO ADVERTISING INCLUDING THIS DOCUMENT

 Do your own research, it’s important!
 Don’t let a school tell you how great it is.
 Search for online reviews from alumni.
-And be aware that the biggest schools employ PR companies to create positive reviews to drown out the negative ones.
+And be aware that the biggest schools employ PR companies to create fake positive reviews to drown out the negative ones.
 Every school is going to show you what they think will impress you.
 When you go to their website there might be some inspiring words, pictures, videos or even inspirational music.
 Here’s a safety tip: If their advertising evokes a strong emotional response from anything other than the quality of all their student’s work (not just a few select pieces), it is a red flag.
 They’re tricking you into making an emotional decision when you should be making a rational decision based on the actual quality of training.
 The best way to discover the real quality of the school is to find out what their real professional job placement numbers are and to view the work from ALL of their students.
 Schools that only show selected student work are not giving you the whole story.
 When they give you official placement numbers, ask how many of those are now their own teaching assistants or other (janitorial, security) employees at their school.
 Many schools hire their own graduates to improve their placement numbers, which is pretty cheeky, we think.

 3. DON’T LISTEN TO CLAIMS OF “BEST ANIMATION SCHOOL IN CANADA or IN THE WORLD”